Electron Cyclotron Maser Emission as the Driving Mechanism in Long-Period Radio Transients: Introduction

 \section{Introduction}

-LPRTs are sources with spin periods of minutes to hours that produce highly polarised bursts.
-Their periodicities and polarisation fractions distinguish them from ordinary pulsars and magnetars, strongly suggesting different emission mechanisms.
-Also, their inferred brightness temperatures, $\gtrsim10^{16}$\,K, require a coherent emission mechanism.
+LPRTs are a heterogeneous class of radio sources characterised by highly polarised, coherent bursts with repetition timescales of minutes to hours.
+In the literature, this phenomenological label encompasses a variety of systems, including interacting binaries such as the magnetic cataclysmic variables (MCVs) and white-dwarf pulsars, as well as apparently isolated objects.
+In this work, we focus specifically on the subclass of LPRTs that are \emph{apparently isolated}, exhibit stable long periods, narrow radio duty cycles, and extreme polarisation fractions.
+Their periodicities and polarisation properties distinguish them from ordinary pulsars and magnetars, strongly suggesting a different emission mechanism.
+Moreover, their inferred brightness temperatures, $\gtrsim10^{16}$\,K, require a coherent emission process.
+They are typically detected at frequencies of $\sim0.2-1.4$\,GHz, with some sources observed up to $\sim2$\,GHz.
 Peak flux densities are in the range $0.1-40$\,Jy, implying isotropic-equivalent radio luminosities of $\sim10^{30}-10^{31}$\,erg\,s$^{-1}$ for typical distances of $\sim1-5$\,kpc \citep{ReaHurley-Walker2024_LPRPs_Review}.